r-bk/tighterror/crates/cargo-tighterror/README.md

 `cargo-tighterror` is a Cargo extension for the `tighterror` framework.

-This tool is used to lint the `tighterror` markup specification file, or to generate Rust source code from it.
+This tool is used to process the `tighterror` markup specification file, and to generate Rust source code from it.

 ## License